SAP-samples/teched2023-AD266/.github/ISSUE_TEMPLATE/new_user.md

 1. What's your general feeling about the SAP Cloud SDK, after today's session?
 <!-- Please provide your answer here.-->

-2. Will you consider trying the SAP Cloud SDK?
-Why?
+2. On a scale of 1 (not at all likely) to 5 (extremely likely), how likely are you going to try out the SAP Cloud SDK?
+Please Explain why.
 <!-- Please provide your answer here.-->

-3. Please describe your top challenges/issues/problems and use cases, when working with SAP solutions.
-They do not have to be related to the SAP Cloud SDK.
+3. If you are going to use the SDK, please describe your major use cases, as well as potential challenges when working with the SDK and other SAP solutions.
 <!-- Please provide your answer here.-->